A multimodal stress detection dataset with facial expressions and physiological signals: Code availability

 \section{Code availability}

-We provide the code for deducing facial expressions from video data using InceptionV3\cite{szegedy2016rethinking} model pre-trained on FER-2013 dataset\cite{goodfellow2013challenges}, and dlib features\cite{king2009dlib} that provid 68 facial landmarks on a facial image as discussed in section \ref{dlib}.
-We also provide codes for analysing (producing the plots/curves) physiological signals vs. facial expressions.
-The code is publicly available on GitHub\cite{Majid2022} and the data will be available upon request to the corresponding author.
+We provide the code for deducing facial expressions from video data using the InceptionV3 \cite{szegedy2016rethinking} model pre-trained on the FER-2013 dataset \cite{goodfellow2013challenges}, and dlib features \cite{king2009dlib} that provided 68 facial landmarks on a facial image as discussed in Section "Dlib feature".
+We also provide codes for analyzing (producing the plots/curves) physiological signals vs. facial expressions.
+The code is publicly available on GitHub \cite{Majid2022} and the data is publicly available on Zenodo \cite{ZenodoDataset}.